FullByte/FullByte.github.io/docs/tech/hack/challenges/tryhackme.com.md

 So basically we have a folder /dog with random dog pics and a folder /cat with random cat pics.

-Opening /server-status we get the error
+Opening [/server-status](http://httpd.apache.org/docs/2.4/mod/mod_status.html) we get the error so probably with a .htaccess file.

 ```txt
 Forbidden